Why has my chiropractor touched me there?

 Informed consent

 All chiropractors would be aware of their professional obligation to ensure a patient has given their informed consent prior to assessment and treatment beginning.
 For a patient to be able to give informed consent, they need to have had the assessment and treatment explained to them in a manner they understand.
-This means avoiding clinical language which may be confusing whilst providing the risks and benefits to what you are proposing and allowing time for the patient to ask questions.
+This means avoiding clinical language which may be confusing while providing the risks and benefits to what you are proposing and allowing time for the patient to ask questions.

 Record keeping